The HooToo TripMate Elite is many things: it’s a router, a personal cloud, a portable battery, and a USB wall charger.

 The device has no on-board storage, but you can connect up to two USB flash drives to it.
-Any device that connects to the TripMate Elite can then access the files on those flash drives using either the Android app, iOS app, web interface, or the Mac or Windows app.
+Any device that connects to the TripMate Elite can then access the files on those flash drives using either the Android app, iOS app [No Longer Available], web interface, or the Mac or Windows app.
 Unfortunately, the app is required for accessing any of the files on your mobile device, so if you’re hoping to share files with friends, they will have to download the app too.

 None of the apps are much to write home about.
 The Android app is ugly, but functional.
 The Windows app seems pretty unnecessary since you can access everything via the Web anyway.
 I was having some trouble connecting initially via the Android app, but eventually it worked.